A message from Professor Russell Viner, RCPCH President

 As a College, we’ve also had to be agile and think differently across training, exams, courses, our global work and even moving our Annual Conference online.
 This report sets out the work we have done over a short space of time to remember and reflect on all we have achieved so that we keep the spirit of innovation and action driving us through the coming months and years.

-Resetting, restoring and recovering children’s services will be core to what we do next through what looks like a difficult winter and beyond.
+Recovering children’s services will be core to what we do next through what looks like a difficult winter and beyond.
 We will continue to keep you informed of our plans and encourage you to get involved and support the College in whatever way you can.

 Once again, my thanks to all of you and to the staff at the College for the positive difference you’re making on child health in what has been an extremely challenging period.